 On July 7, 1958, the fire department officially became the North Aurora and Countryside Fire Protection District to enable the protection of residents outside of the Village limits.
 Andrew Pierce was the Chief at the time.
 In 1963, the district built Station #1 at the corner of State and Monroe Streets, where the building still stands.

 On November 1, 1993, the district hired its first full time employee, Fire Chief Steve Miller.
 On December 1, 1993, the district hired it's first two full-time firefighters, Todd Zies and Steve Kish.
-Today, the district has 20 sworn full-time firefighters, 43 part-time employees, and two Administrative Assistants.
+Today, the district has 27 sworn full-time firefighters, 27 part-time employees, one Administrative Assistant, and one Mechanic.

 To accommodate continued growth in the Village, the District opened Station #2 on March 16, 2007.
 The new station is located at 2201 Tanner Road.